August Alsina: Who Is The Singer Claiming To Have Had An Affair With Jada Pinkett Smith?

 Alsina Suffers From A Severe Autoimmune Disease

 Throughout his career, Alsina has struggled with health issues.
-In 2014, he collapsed during a concert and was in a coma for three days and in 2015 the singer had to undergo eye surgery as the singer was at risk of losing his eyesight.
+In 2014, he collapsed during a concert and was in a coma for three days.
+In 2015, the singer had to undergo eye surgery as he was at risk of losing his eyesight.
 As reported by XXL, Alsina came forward in 2017 to reveal that he is suffering from an autoimmune disease that was impacting his liver.

 In the Instagram clip, which saw Alsina alongside Smith, the singer says he’s not asking for sympathy while in the caption he expounded on his illness, saying he had a hard time accepting it and that severe illness ran his family.
 Despite the difficulty of his illness, Alsina vowed to fight and continue creating music.